 Sirius looked up sharply, expecting to see his uncle brought back from the dead.
 Instead, a young man stepped forward, his grey eyes locked on Grace.
 Sirius looked back to Grace to find her peeking at him out of the corner of her eye.
 The boy, Alphard, Sirius had never seen before.
 He watched him carefully, noting that the Alphard's grey eyes had locked onto him.
 A smile graced Alphard's features.
 Grace wondered if Sirius would think that he was Regulus', instead of his own.
 Alphard was Marlene's boy, although she would never know him.

 The redhead was swift to follow her name and she easily caught up with Al's lackadaisical strides.
-She waved gleefully at Lily and James as she caught their eyes and James chuckled and waved in return with Lily.
+She waved gleefully at Lily and James as she caught their eyes.
+Chuckling, James and Lily returned the motion.
 Neither of them had seen their daughter since the cold day in October when Grace suggested that she take her niece to help ease the stress of the prophecy that hung so treacherously over James and Lily's heads.

 "Emery Lupin and…Eileen Snape."
-Grace was careful not to look at Severus as she felt him stiffen beside her as the girl with long black hair stepped forward.
+Grace was careful not to look at Severus as she felt him stiffen beside her in response to the dark-haired girl's disunion from the crowd.
 She was named after her paternal grandmother, Eileen Snape nee Prince.
-Grace smiled at her daughter, but Eileen gaze never left Severus.
+Grace smiled proudly at her daughter, but Eileen's gaze never left Severus.

 Remus had gone quite pale as well, watching the boy that Eileen had hooked arms with.
 Emery was a product of a misadventure between Grace's childhood friend Anne and Remus that Grace was certain he was not even aware of.
 His shock matched that of his wife's from across the room.